-Don’t forget to then update it on the rest of your tech with your new password too.
+Don’t forget to then update the rest of your tech with your new password too.
 With Hive devices this is all done in the Hive app.
-Open the product page, tap the settings icon on the top right-hand corner and then tap ‘Change Wi-Fi’.
+Open the product page, tap the settings icon on the top right-hand corner and then tap ‘Change WiFi’.

 Next, change the password for your smart home app.
 All brands will have slightly different ways of doing this.
 For Hive you can change it in the ‘account’ section of the Hive app or via the online dashboard.

-And a quick Hive tip: to keep hackers at bay passwords should be a complex combo of letters, numbers and symbols.
+Hive hint: To keep hackers at bay, passwords should be a complex combo of letters, numbers and symbols.
 If you’re worried about remembering all that, there are lots of simple password managers you can use.
 Check out PC Mag’s latest round up for some of the best.

 3. Fix up your firmware

 Check the settings section of your smart home app to see if there are any updates available.
 It’s a great way to get new features and improve existing ones.
 But, most importantly, it helps to fix any bugs you might not even be aware of.

-And while you’re at it, also check your smartphone for any updates.
+And while you’re at it, check your smartphone for any updates.
 As most smart home tech can be controlled from your mobile, it’s really important to keep that up to date too.

 Of course, it wouldn’t be a spring clean without a spot of dusting.
 Build-up isn’t just unattractive; it can get into the nooks and crannies which may affect its performance.

-Next give your hub and smart home thermostat a clean.
-The best way to do this is by using a hoover with the brush setting attached.
-Used on the lowest setting it’s a great way to get out dirt and debris.
+Give your hub and smart home thermostat a clean using a hoover with the brush attached.
+Used on the lowest setting, it’s a great way to remove dirt and debris.